MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-help.md

 > [!NOTE]
 > Replace the value of the BaseHelpUrl key with the URL for your own website.
 The parameter, {0}, represents the locale of the browser that the user is using, such as en-us or da-dk, and is set automatically at runtime.

-The website does not have to be publicly accessible, but it must be accessible to all users of the solution that it supports.

 For more information, see [Configuring [!INCLUDE[webserver](../developer/includes/webserver.md)] Instances](../administration/configure-web-server.md).

+> [!TIP]
+> The website does not have to be publicly accessible, but it must be accessible to all users of the solution that it supports.

 ### Deploy content to your website